teamhacketyhack/hackety-hack.com/README.md

 If the tests aren't passing when you clone, open [an issue][issues] or drop into [#hacketyhack on freenode][irc].

-Additionally, if you're _not_ a developer and you have a feature you'd really like to see on the site, file [an issue][issues] and we'll be sure to look into it on your behalf.
+Additionally, if you're _not_ a developer and you have a feature you'd really like to see on the site, file [an issue][issues] and we'll be sure to look into it on your behalf.....

 [hh.com]: http://hackety-hack.com/
 [hh]:     https://github.com/hacketyhack/hacketyhack